 Marilyn takes a gulp and sits at the side of the set while she finishes the drink.
-Tony Curtis and Billy Wilder are watching along with the crew.
-Billy grimaces and motions follow me to Tony.
+Tony Curtis and Billy Wilder are watching with the crew.
+Billy grimaces and motions Tony to follow.

 “Did you study your lines last night?” the director asks.

 “Very unprofessional,” says Tony.
 “You’re wearing us out.”